MarkBlythe/instagram-gallery/README.md

 To display a paginated gallery with a set number of items per page.

+Props:

+-   `accessToken`: Required.
-Use the `count` prop to define number of items per page.
+-   `count`: Required.
+Defines the number of items per page.
+-   `pagination`: Optional.
+Boolean to show the pagination buttons.

 ```
 import { InstagramGallery } from "instagram-gallery";